SoftUni-Internal/interactive-content/EN/02-ORM-Fundamentals/01-Introduction-To-ORM.md

 [/slide]

 [slide hideTitle]
-# Perform data operations with ORM
+# Performing Data Operations With ORM

 The following code shows some examples of working with **ORM**: